vvoovv/djeo/README.md

     cpm install djeo

-If you are going to use alternative engines for djeo (Google Maps API, Google Earth Javascript API, Yandex Maps API), execute one or several of the following commands:
+If you are going to use alternative engines for djeo (Leaflet, Google Maps API, Google Earth Javascript API, ArcGIS API for JavaScript, Yandex Maps API), execute one or several of the following commands:

+	cpm install djeo-leaflet
 	cpm install djeo-gmaps
 	cpm install djeo-ge
+	cpm install djeo-esri
 	cpm install djeo-ymaps

 ### Manual Download